Relative hyperbolicity of free extensions of free groups: Preliminaries

 \textbf{CT maps:} Completely split improved relative train track (CT) maps are topological representatives with particularly nice properties.
-CT maps are guaranteed to exist for \textit{rotationless} (see Definition 3.13 \cite{FH-11}) outer automorphisms, as has been shown in the following Theorem from \cite{FH-11}(Theorem 4.28). \begin{lemma} For each rotationless $\phi\in \out$ and each increasing sequence $\mathcal{F}$ of $\phi$-invariant free factor systems, there exists a CT $f:G\rightarrow G$ that is a topological representative for $\phi$ and $f$ realizes $\mathcal{F}$. \end{lemma}
+CT maps are guaranteed to exist for \textit{rotationless} (see Definition 3.13 \cite{FH-11}) outer automorphisms, as has been shown in the following Theorem from \cite{FH-11}(Theorem 4.28).\\